 It doesn’t have to be this way.
 We’re campaigning to change the system.
 We believe a future is possible where those forced to flee the homes they loved receive compassion, a fair decision, essential support and help to rebuild their lives.

-If you believe that everyone who comes to Britain in search of safety should be treated with fairness and compassion.
-That they should be given sufficient support to make sure they don’t face homelessness and hunger, email you MP to #StandUpForAsylum and call for change now.
+If you believe that everyone who comes to Britain in search of safety should be treated with fairness and compassion, add your name to our petition and #StandUpForAsylum.

 People who are seeking asylum, they already have lots of problems.
 They have left everything in their home country, whatever their problem is, they have worries, they are heartbroken.
 So why not help them?Sardasht